pooltogether/multichain-gov-proposal-spec/README.md

 # Security Considerations

-The single biggest security risk when messaging across chains is the messaging bridge.
+The single biggest security risk is the cross-chain transport layer.
 Ethereum L2s such as zk-rollups and optimisic rollups inherit the base layer security, but sidechains such as Polygon do not.
-This specification leaves the transport layer undefined, so that protocols select the messaging system that they are comfortable with.

-### Worst-Case Scenario: Bridge Compromised
+## Worst-Case Scenario: Bridge Compromised

-Let's assume one of the bridges has been compromised. **The attacker, through the bridge, could create and vote arbitrarily on proposals on the Governor Root**.
-How can we mitigate this?
+Let's assume one of the bridges has been compromised.
+What is our exposure?

+### GovernorBranch: queueProposal

+The attacker could queue arbitrary code on the Governor Branch on that bridge.
+The scope of damage will be anything under the branch's control.

+Mitigations:

+- Allow branches to set queuing delays.
+This will give people time to exit before the proposal takes effect.
+- Add a "guardian" to branches that can cancel proposals.

+### GovernorRoot: createProposal.

+The attacker could create proposals without holding tokens.

+Mitigations:

+- Only allow proposal creation from certain bridges.

+### GovernorRoot: addVotes

+The attacker could control the branch's entire vote.

+Mitigations:

 - Limit branch voting power to tokens held on that chain.
 If there is a token bridge on the chain that the root lives on, it's possible to automatically limit the voting power based on held votes.
-- Reject proposal creation from certain bridges.